Politics, climate conspire as Tigris and Euphrates dwindle

 Straddling between ridges in southeast Turkey, the Ilisu Dam is — for Iraqis — a stark reminder of an irretrievable past.

-Before Turkey began operating the dam in May 2020, all the waters of Tigris River flowed into Iraq.
+Before Turkey began operating the dam in May 2020, all the waters of the Tigris River flowed into Iraq.
 Now how much water comes down depends on Ankara’s consideration of Iraq’s month-to-month requests for a minimum flow, weighed against Turkey’s own needs.

 The AP was given an exclusive tour of the dam facility in October by Turkey’s State Hydraulics Works, known by the Turkish acronym DSI, and given figures for the first time detailing flow rates and electricity production over two years.